_stitch.jpg)

-East Down Yacht Club is located on Strangford Lough’s western shore close north of Killyleagh, on the northeast coast of Ireland.
-The anchorage lies in an inner pool between Taggart Island and the shore where a vessel may anchor in the pool or use visitor moorings, and there is also the possibility to come alongside at the club jetty.
+East Down Yacht Club is located on the northeast coast of Ireland, within and on the western shore of Strangford Lough close north of Killyleagh.
+The anchorage lies in an inner pool that lies between an island and the shore where a vessel may anchor, use club visitor moorings or come alongside the club jetty.

 The inner pool provides complete protection from all conditions.
-The enclosed stretch of water provides shelter sailing in all weather, all tides and has ample marks to make daylight navigation straightforward.
+The Lough's enclosed body of water provides sheltered sailing in all weather, all tides and ample marks to make daylight navigation straightforward.
+Entry to the pool is restricted by the depth to the latter part of the flood.

 Keyfacts for East Down Yacht Club